Alpine Skiing and Riding

 Things to consider:

 - While the Ski Park provides a great experience and an all around wide variety, this isn’t a big mountain.
-If you’re looking for challenging terrain and black diamond runs you won’t find them here (but you can go backcountry skiing on Mount Shasta).
+If you’re looking for long and steep black diamond runs you won’t find them here (but you can go backcountry skiing on Mount Shasta).

 - If you’re planning to spend the day at the Park, bring layers for changing conditions.